Ibanez JS Series

 The Ibanez JS Series is a signature series of electric guitars endorsed by Joe Satriani and manufactured by Ibanez.
-It is essentially the discontinued Ibanez Radius series, with Satriani's select pickups installed.
+It is essentially the discontinued Ibanez Radius series, with Satriani's select pickups installed and some small changes on body, location of knobs and switches and a different neck, which was shaped after one of Joe Satriani's favorite necks.
+It started as JS1, JS2CH and some rare and limited guitars with graphics made by Donnie Hunt and Joe's Sisters.
+The JS6 was a mahogany fixed bridge instead of the basswood double locking tremolo guitar version.
+Mid 90s the JS1 became the JS1000.
 The JS100 is a lower-end model compared to the JS1000 and the JS1200.
 The JS1000 and JS1200 feature necks that are digitally reproduced from one of Satriani's guitars.
 The JS1600 was introduced at the NAMM Show in 2008.